top of page

 Section 5: Vacancies

-In the event that an officer ceases to hold their office, that vacancy shall be filled by temporary appointment of the Board of Directors until the next Annual YDMA Convention, except in the case of the vacancy of the office of YDMA President, in which case the office of President shall fall to the next officer in the following order of succession, with the ascending officer vacating their former office:
+In the event that an officer ceases to hold their office, that vacancy shall be filled by temporary appointment of the President until the next Annual YDMA Convention, except in the case of the vacancy of the office of YDMA President, in which case the office of President shall fall to the next officer in the following order of succession, with the ascending officer vacating their former office:

 Executive Vice President